pintopathrose/aws-digital-banking-portal-opsack-webapp/README.md

   - Handling a login outage (one of the highest‑impact issues in digital channels).
   - Safely rolling out new versions via blue/green deployment and rolling back if necessary.

-When referenced in a CV or portfolio, this project can be described as a small but realistic example of **operating a banking digital channel on AWS**, emphasizing both architecture and day‑2 operations.

----

-## Getting Started (High-Level)

-> Adjust this section to match your actual tech stack and deployment scripts.

-1. **Clone the repository**